 Inventories consist of oilfield and industrial finished goods.
 Inventories are stated at the lower of cost or market and using average cost methods.
 Allowances for excess and obsolete inventories are determined based on our historical usage of inventory on-hand as well as our future expectations.
-The Company's estimated carrying value of inventory therefore depends upon demand driven by oil and gas drilling and well remediation activity, which depends in turn upon oil and gas prices, the general outlook for economic growth worldwide, available financing for the Company's customers, political stability in major oil and gas producing areas, and the potential obsolescence of various types of products we stock, among other factors.
-At December 31, 2014 and 2013, inventory reserves totaled \$39 million and \$31 million, or 3.9% and 3.5% of gross inventory, respectively.
-Changes in our estimates could be material under weaker market conditions or outlook.
+The Company's estimated carrying value of inventory therefore depends upon demand driven by oil and gas drilling and well remediation activity, which depends in turn upon oil, gas and steel prices, the general outlook for economic growth worldwide, available financing for the Company's customers, political stability in major oil and gas producing areas, and the potential obsolescence of various types of products we stock, among other factors.
+At December 31, 2015 and 2014, inventory reserves totaled \$44 million and \$39 million, or 6.0% and 3.9% of gross inventory, respectively.
+Changes in our estimates can be material under different market conditions.

-Goodwill & Impairment
+Goodwill